MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-manage-a-message-in-an-ost-without-invoking-a-synchronization.md

 ---
-title: "How to Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode"
+title: "Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer